flaubert-dev/wp-api-starter-theme/README.md

 ## Dev command

 Log in as an Administrator on your WordPress.
-Use this command to watch at your *.php, *.css and *.js files:
+Use this command to watch at your php, css and js files:

 ```bash
 yarn dev